 Although hard water doesn’t pose a health hazard, over time the minerals it contains can clog up your home’s plumbing system and adversely affect the performance of appliances like the water heater, dishwasher, and washing machine.

-Here at Harriett’s Energy Solutions, we offer free water testing in Medford and the surrounding areas to help you decide if installing a water softener is the best solution to correct these troublesome issues.
+Here at Harriett’s Energy Solutions, we offer free water testing in Browns Mill and the surrounding areas to help you decide if installing a water softener is the best solution to correct these troublesome issues.

 How Do Water Softeners Work?

 The most popular systems used to soften water in South Jersey homes rely on a process called ion exchange.
 A whole-house system is the ideal choice to condition the water arriving at every faucet, fixture, and appliance.
 The system consists of a resin tank, a brine tank, controls and piping, and it is plumbed into your home’s main water line.
 The process of softening the water before it’s distributed throughout your home is relatively simple yet extremely effective:

 - The incoming water containing calcium and magnesium ions is routed through a tank filled with resin beads coated with sodium (salt) ions.
 As the water flows over the beads, these mineral ions switch places.

 - Over time, the beads become coated with hard water ions, so the system automatically regenerates the sodium ions by filling the resin tank from the adjacent brine tank and then backwashing to flush out the collected calcium and magnesium.

 - To keep the system operating smoothly, water softener salt crystals must be added to the brine tank periodically.

 - For convenience and peace of mind, we can deliver your supply of water softener salt and perform any needed system maintenance.

 Top 3 Benefits of Installing a Water Softener